atomy/discord-bot_2w_playtime/README.md

 # Introduction
-Discord bot that includes the current playercount of a steam game in its present.
+Discord bot to display steam playtime in it's bot presence of a given steam-id

 # Requirements
 - API key for Steam